Overview of Eligibility Criteria

 - Political causes, candidates, organizations or campaigns

-- Projects that send products or people for relief efforts to a foreign country
+- Projects that send products or people, or provide direct goods or services for relief efforts to a foreign country

 - Scholarships (tuition, room and board or any other expense related to college, university or vocational school attendance)

-- Travel for groups or individuals when that is the primary reason for the proposal
+- Travel or lodging expenses for groups or individuals, where travel is the primary reason and/or majority cost for the proposal

 - Organizations that deny service, membership or other involvement on the basis of race, religion, color, sex, sexual orientation, gender identity, age national origin, ancestry, citizenship, veteran, disability status, or other legally protected class

 - Organizations that have already received funding through the State Giving Program this fiscal year (Feb.
 1 – Jan.
 31)